See what it’s like to leave the daily grind and cruise like an Italian on Costa Smeralda, the world’s fifth largest cruise ship.

 Don’t cruise without travel insurance!

-We love eating Italian food so much that we’ve built a good portion of our website around pasta in Emilia-Romagna, pizza in Naples, truffle hunts, risotto and generous amounts of vino.
+We love eating in Italy so much that we’ve built a good portion of our website around pasta in Emilia-Romagna, pizza in Naples, truffle hunts, risotto and generous amounts of vino.

 Costa ships like the Smeralda serve plenty of Italian cuisine and they do it well.
 But you’ll need to embrace a variety of Italian cultural quirks when sailing on this ship since only 10% of its passengers are US citizens.
 Food is just one Italian aspect of the Smeralda experience.